Looking For quality elementary resources? Click here ➔

 This building activity has always been a favorite with my students.
 We usually use miniature marshmallows and sticks of uncooked spaghetti.
 Students are challenged to build the tallest freestanding structure.
 They can break the spaghetti if they wish but cannot use any other materials.

-I’ve also seen this one done with toothpicks or other building materials, such as LEGO blocks.
+I’ve also seen similar classroom team-building games done with toothpicks or other building materials, such as LEGO blocks.
 You can give students a limited number of building materials or make it unlimited.
 The choice is yours!

 Replicate It

-This Mental Blox game can be a great inspiration for a fun building experience where students begin with a model and have to describe to a partner or team how to replicate the design without contributing to the task.
+This Mental Blox game can be a great inspiration for a fun building experience in which students begin with a model and must describe to a partner or team how to replicate the design without contributing to the task.

 While you don’t need the Mental Blox game, this is a great example of how this activity can work.
 In the photos below, a student has a photo card from the game box and is describing how the other students should build the structure so it matches exactly.

-If you’ve enjoyed this post, please pin it for friends and colleagues and easy access next school year!
+Please consider sharing these classroom team-building games by pinning this post for friends and colleagues, and easy access next school year!